gplcart/summernote/README.md

 **Installation**

-1. Download and extract to `system/modules` manually or using composer `composer require gplcart/summernote`.
-IMPORTANT: If you downloaded the module manually, be sure that the name of extracted module folder doesn't contain a branch/version suffix, e.g `-master`.
-Rename if needed.
+This module requires 3-d party library which should be downloaded separately.
+You have to use [Composer](https://getcomposer.org) to download all the dependencies.

+1. From your web root directory: `composer require gplcart/summernote`.
+If the module was downloaded and placed into `system/modules` manually, run `composer update` to make sure that all 3-d party files are presented in the `vendor` directory.
 2. Go to `admin/module/list` end enable the module
 3. Adjust settings on `admin/module/settings/summernote`